Aditya-Rastogi-new/DSA/README.md

-# DSA
+# DSA in Java
-Problem soved on leetcode anf gfg.
+Problem soved on leetcode are present in this repo.